heltmm/heltmm.github.io/_drafts/create-users-avatars-using-paperclip-and-devise.md

 categories: jekyll update
 ---

 Devise is a great way to quickly setup user authentication quickly on your site.
-It provides the helper methods, views and controllers you will need for authentication.
+It provides the helper methods, views, routes, and controllers you will need for authentication.

 First you need to install the gem in your Gemfile
 {% highlight ruby %}